diku-dk/futhark/docs/man/futhark-bench.rst

 This tool is the recommended way to benchmark Futhark programs.
 Programs are compiled using the specified backend (``futhark c`` by default), then run a number of times for each test case, and the average runtime printed on standard output.
-Test data is indicated as with ``futhark test``.
+Refer to :ref:`futhark-test(1)` for information on how to format test data.
 A program will be ignored if it contains no data sets - it will not even be compiled.

 If compilation or running fails, an error message will be printed and benchmarking will continue (and ``--json`` will write the file), but a